RubioCosta/ifractions/src/php/README.md

 * /js/squareTwo.js
 * /js/circleOne.js

 After each level is completed (with the player's answer being correct or not), before going back to the level map, the function **postScore()**, is called.
-It joins all the player's progress information into a string (as can be seen below), that is sent as a parameter to **sendToDB()**, from **/js/globals.js**, that sends it to the database.
+It joins all the player's progress information into a string (as can be seen below), that is sent as a parameter to **sendToDatabase()**, from **/js/globals.js**, that sends it to the database.

 	const data = '&line_game=' + // collect game shape
 	+ '&line_mode=' + // collect game mode type